How orthobiologics, a regenerative medicine, uses the body’s own cells to promote healing

 Read how Christopher Kaeding, MD, is changing the game of sports medicine

-When is orthobiologics appropriate to use for treatment?
+When are orthobiologics an appropriate treatment?

 Common forms of orthobiologic treatment